Kevin Keathley: Ottawa SkyHawks (NBL Canada)

 Keathley was announced as Ottawa SkyHawks first ever head coach prior to the start of the 2013–14 NBL Canada season.
 After a disappointing 4–3 start to their inaugural season, Keathley was relieved of his duties.

 Bowling Green Bandits (ABA)

 Keathley was the head coach of the Bowling Green Bandits of the ABA.
 He led Bowling Green to a 20–3 overall record during the 2014–15 season.
+He would coach Bowling Green for two seasons.

 Halifax Hurricanes (NBL Canada)

 In 2016 Keathley was hired as the head coach and general manager of the Halifax Hurricanes in the National Basketball League of Canada.
 However, he would leave the team during the preseason for personal reasons.

 Shreveport Mavericks (TBL)

-During 2021 season Keathley would serve as an assistant coach for the Shreveport Mavericks.
+In the 2020–2022 seasons Keathley served as the associate head coach and director of player personnel for the Shreveport Mavericks.

+Morehead State University

+In 2022, Keathley joined Morehead State University as Director of Player Development for the Eagles women's basketball program in the Ohio Valley Conference.
+In this off-court role, he focused on skill enhancement, scheduling, recruitment and scouting, drawing on his extensive professional experience to bridge college and pro transitions.
+His stint also included on court player development.

 Non-coaching career

 Keathley has written a book on the game of basketball entitled Hardwood Constitution: A Blueprint to Coaching Success, ISBN 1-59330-221-5.